jessepav/lacygoill-wiki-backup/vim/array.md

 ### What can you infer from this result?

-Vim does no coercition when comparing lists.
+Vim does no coercion when comparing lists.

 ##
 ## Getting info